apacheco14/Therapy-Notes-Management-System/README.md

 4. **Initial Setup:**
 - The application will launch a configuration wizard on first run
 	- Configure practice information
-	- Set your practice PIN (minimum 4 digits)
+	- Set your application PIN (minimum 4 digits)
-	- Choose where to store the database
+	- Choose where to save your data

 ## Usage